Oreo brownie cookies that are soft inside, chewy on the edges, and packed with melted chocolate and crunchy Oreo pieces in every bite.

 How To Make Oreo Brownie Cookies

-Step 5 – Scoop the dough onto a parchment-lined baking sheet using a cookie scoop or two tablespoons.
-Leave space between each scoop.
+Scoop the dough onto a parchment-lined baking sheet, leaving space between each mound.

 Storage